 When doing makeup for a special occasion, there is a common fear of looking “not like yourself” or “overdone.”
 I hear this frequently, and it is usually (and unfortunately) followed by displeasure after viewing the resulting photographs.
 There was no special element, no magic, nothing different from a normal day.
 The tones are washed out and missing warmth.
+Here are a few makeup tips to help deliver you amazing captures while putting your mind at ease.

 The best advice I can give – wear your favorite makeup, plus.
 Usually wear a cat-eye liner?
 Pop some shimmer on the eyelid or apply a strip lash to add more dimension and open the eye.
 Not a makeup wearer?
 A bit of color on the cheeks and lips, plus something dark to define the eyes (liner or mascara) will enhance the beauty you already love flaunting every day.
 No need to try a smoky eye for the first time, or an unusual lip color – now is the time to feel yourself, but you at your very best.